Theory of meaningful stakeholder dialogue

 Personal contact refers to the (physical) interaction with stakeholders before, during, and after a dialogue, as well as the way in which you build and nurture the mutual relationship.

-Before and after the dialogue, maintaining personal contact with stakeholders is essential to strengthen relationships and sustain the trust built during the engagement.
-The ultimate goal is to foster long-term relationships where both your company and stakeholders can easily communicate with one another.
-By staying connected with your stakeholders, you lower the barrier to addressing complex or sensitive issues, promoting more fruitful discussions and deepening the relationship.
+- Before and after the dialogue, maintaining personal contact with stakeholders is essential to strengthen relationships and sustain the trust built during the engagement.
+The ultimate goal is to foster long-term relationships where both the company and stakeholders can easily communicate with one another.
+By staying connected with stakeholders, you lower the barrier to addressing complex or sensitive issues, promoting more fruitful conversations and deepening the relationship.

 Organising dialogue

 Organising the dialogue involves thorough substantive and practical preparation to ensure that the dialogue's objectives are met and that stakeholders are meaningfully involved.
-This can range from one-on-one discussions to multi-stakeholder meetings.
+This can range from one-on-one conversations to multi-stakeholder meetings.

-Both before and during the dialogue, it is important to actively involve stakeholders in a meaningful way.
+Good preparation fosters trust among stakeholders.
+Both before, during and after the dialogue, it is important to actively involve stakeholders in a meaningful way.
 Prior to the dialogue, you must agree on key topics, define the central question being explored, and clarify when and how the dialogue will be considered meaningful.
 During the dialogue, it is essential that stakeholders can contribute equally.
-Key factors to consider include the timing of the discussion (date, time, and its relation to other interactions), the format of the dialogue (online/ physical/hybrid, plenary/group/bilateral sessions), the language of communication, reporting methods, and how feedback will be handled.
-Additionally, assess whether your team can effectively lead the dialogue or if an external facilitator is needed to ensure a balanced and productive discussion.
+Key factors to consider include the timing of the dialogue, the location and format of the dialogue, the language of communication, reporting methods, and how feedback will be handled.
+Additionally, assess whether you can effectively lead the dialogue yourself, or if an external facilitator is needed to ensure a balanced and productive conversation.

 Internal processes

-Internal processes encompass all management, operational, and support activities that shape your business operations and are crucial to the success of stakeholder dialogue.
-This includes areas such as HR policies, work agreements, IT systems, and budgeting.
+Internal processes encompass all managerial, operational, and supporting activities that are crucial to the success of stakeholder dialogue.
+This includes areas such as involved staff, work agreements, IT systems, and budgeting.

-Your stakeholder dialogue approach is more likely to succeed when it is embedded within existing internal processes and supported by senior management.
-Effective internal processes begin with strong vocal support from senior management for meaningful stakeholder engagement.
-When leadership demonstrates commitment by integrating stakeholder dialogue into the company’s CSR policy, they are responsible for ensuring that its implementation is feasible.
-Your internal processes must then be sufficient to carry out this policy.
+The stakeholder dialogue approach is more likely to succeed when it is embedded within existing internal processes and supported by senior management.
+When leadership demonstrates commitment by integrating stakeholder dialogue into the company’s policies, they are responsible for ensuring that its implementation is feasible.
+The internal processes must then be sufficient to carry out these policies.
+Essential are:

-• Coordination: Who within the company is responsible for stakeholder dialogue, and how much capacity needs to be allocated for this?
+- Coordination: who within the company is responsible for stakeholder dialogue, and how much capacity needs to be allocated or recruited for this?
 Is additional training required?
 Who has the mandate to make decisions on matters raised during the dialogue?

-• Internal communication: How is internal coordination regarding stakeholder dialogue managed?
-When, how, and with whom are outcomes and developments communicated within the company to ensure that external messages to stakeholders are clear and consistent?
+- Internal communication: how is internal alignment regarding stakeholder dialogue managed?
+When, how, what, and with whom are outcomes and developments communicated within the company, among others to ensure that external messages to stakeholders are clear and consistent?

 Collaboration

-Collaboration refers to working with other parties - such as companies, trade unions, NGOs, knowledge networks, and governments - during the preparation, implementation, or follow-up stages of a dialogue.
+Collaboration refers to working with other parties - such as companies, trade associations, trade unions, NGOs, knowledge networks, and governments - during the preparation, implementation, and follow-up stages of a dialogue.

 When entering into collaborations, it is important to build long-term relationships that respect the capacity and interests of the stakeholders you are working with.
-In the context of meaningful stakeholder dialogue, collaborating with experts and organisations in production countries is particularly beneficial.
+Collaborating with experts and organisations in production countries is particularly beneficial.
 These partners have in-depth knowledge of local conditions, cultural nuances, and specific challenges.
 However, collaboration may be difficult in regions where civil society is under pressure and the space to advocate for human rights is shrinking.
 In such cases, civil society organisations may be reluctant to share information due to safety concerns or may lack the capacity to take effective action.

 Knowledge

-Knowledge refers to the understanding of the legal, political, economic, cultural, and social contexts necessary for conducting a stakeholder dialogue.
+Knowledge refers to the understanding of the legal, political, economic, cultural, and social context of the stakeholders, country or supply chain involved, necessary for conducting a stakeholder dialogue.

 Further reading